labyrinthinesecurity/kinglet/README.md

 And(self.node==nodes[n].node,self.location[n],Not(self.location[0],...,Not(self.location[NODENUM-1])
 ```

-## Equational reasoning for affinity constraints
+## Equality theory for affinity constraints

 Each time a container is created, all the affinities and anti-affinities attached to this container are equated.
 So all affinities and anti-affinities of this container belong to the same **equivalence class**.